THE ARK OF HIS COVENANT

 The mention of Mount Zion (Revelation 14:1) suggests the Tabernacle of David in that David placed the Ark of the Covenant in his city of Zion, a small area within the city of Jerusalem.

-The “great people and a strong” of the second chapter of Joel, and similar passages of the Old Testament speaking of the army of the Lord.
+The people who were “great strong” in the second chapter of Joel, and similar passages of the Old Testament, represent the army of the Lord.
 This expression does not appear to refer to all Israel.

 The “ten thousands of his saints” suggests an army drawn from the total ranks of Israel.